hci-lab-um/heuristics-for-test-tool-design/About-the-research-and-researcher.md

+<a name="TopofPage"></a>
-# About the Research and the Researcher
+# About the Research and the Researchers
 [◄ Go back](README.md)

-I've provided some text below about the research and about myself, Isabel Evans, and also links to videos, academic papers and other resources.
+This page is about the research behind the heurististics, information about the researchers, and also has links to videos, academic papers and other resources.

-## Videos and articles about the Research and the Researcher
+## Videos and articles about the Research

 If you want a brief summary, here is [an article "Just a tester?"](https://www.womenwhotest.com/2023/04/14/just-a-tester-a-report-part-way-through-data/) from 2023 which summarises the research to that point and highlights of the findings.